AGhariebiyan/to-the-root-backend/README.md

 1. Start a terminal of your choice
 2. cd into the backend folder
 3. Copy the .env.example and rename the file to .env
-4. Set the ALGOLIA_INDEX to 'dev_content'
+4. Make sure the ALGOLIA_INDEX is set to 'dev_content'
 5. Run `npm i`
 6. Run `npm run dev` to start the Strapi server
 7. A Strapi instance should start, serving the app on localhost:1337
+8. Going to localhost:1337 create a Strapi admin account

 #### Database

-A small and basic Strapi setup can be obtained by running `npm run seed-db` (still in the backend folder).
+You can fill your local database with some sample data.
+Before you can do so, make sure you have the right permissions to populate the database:

+1. Go to the Strapi admin panel (available on localhost:1337)
+2. Go to Settings > User & permissions > roles > public and
+3. Tick the 'create' permissions for all entities
+4. Be sure to to save your changes

+Now Strapi is ready to be populated.
+Still in the backend folder, run `npm run seed-db`.
 This db is connected to Algolia index `dev_content`.
 Running it allows you to view the articles on the detail page (clicking on it).

 The images of the articles won't work though.
-So for now, it is advised to add your own articles(see below).
+So for now, it is advised to add your own articles (see below).

 #### Frontend

 1. Cd into the frontend folder using your favourite terminal
 2. Copy the .env.example and rename the file to .env
-3. Set the ALGOLIA_INDEX to 'dev_content'
+3. Make sure the ALGOLIA_INDEX is set to 'dev_content'
 4. run `npm i`
 5. run `npm run dev`
 6. A nuxt server should start, serving the app on localhost:3000